Easy diy Wooden box

-A tutorial for crafting a DIY wooden box with a lid.
+A tutorial for crafting a DIY wooden box with a lid using wood glue.
 No fancy hardware or complicated wood cuts are needed!

 As time wore on, I opened it less and less.
 And by the time I went to college, I had completely forgotten about it.